BernandoLR/DevopsTest/README.md

 ```

 ## How to access the project
-This project can access with hit domain pintu.test.org in your browser
+This project can access with hit domain pintu.test.org in your browser.

+Note :
+* if you want to use horizontal pod autoscale, just uncomment resources in deployment.yaml
+* Enviroment in this test, i just make difference pod name in metadata